brendan-young/peting/README.md

 4. Search functionality for keywords
 5. Filter functionality for highest rated toys with keywords e.g dog toys, highest rated from high -> low
 6. Comment section for toys on top of reviews
+7. Theme styling using Bootstrap
+8. Fix timestamp formatting
+9. Show reviews in user pets index
+10. Create button in toy show page to register to create a review
+11. Checkbox for repurchase in reviews
+12. About, contact us page